 The detailed design of the station will be considered through the HS2 planning regime with its urban context influencing its design.
 The redevelopment of Euston Station provides a once in a generation opportunity to create a substantial new piece of city in central London.
 The space above and around the station and tracks is capable of accommodating a significant number of new homes, jobs, shops and spaces.
 The provision of new high quality mixed use development set within new streets and green spaces that connect into the surrounding neighbourhoods will help create a vibrant, functional and beautiful new quarter of central London.
-It must be a place that is as successful for people who live and work in the area, as it is for people who arrive at the station to travel by train.
 This new piece of city should therefore be designed in conjunction with the new station or the opportunity will be lost.